 Even if you’re just going to be gone for a week, it’s important that you take steps to protect your plumbing so you can focus on enjoying your vacation.
 Set your thermostat no lower than 55 degrees Fahrenheit while you’re gone.
 That way, you won’t ever have to come home to significant flooding and water damage from a burst pipe.

 Our water damage contractors in Lansing and Kalamazoo are ready to help you salvage as much of your home as possible after major flooding.
-We also offer carpet cleaning services.
 To request a quote for water damage restoration, call Camelot Service Company at 844-210-7333.